Les Canadiennes de Montréal: Olympics

 The team included notable forwards Caroline Ouellette, Sarah Vaillancourt and goaltender Kim St. Pierre, all members of the 2010 Canadian Women's Hockey Olympic team who won the Olympic gold medal in Vancouver.

 For the 2014 Sochi Winter Games, Stars players Ouellette, Haley Irwin, Charline Labonté and Catherine Ward competed for Team Canada, while Julie Chu was a member of Team USA.

 After the 2018 Winter Games, Hilary Knight signed as a free agent with Les Canadiennes on March 8, 2018, joining the team for the 2018 Clarkson Cup playoffs.

 Social work

-Les Canadiennes support the fight against breast cancer with a Breast Cancer Fundraising event.
-For the occasion, Les Canadiennes play with pink jerseys at their annual breast cancer fundraiser.
-Les Canadiennes are also committed to supporting amateur girls' hockey teams and take their role as examples to the young girls growing up playing the sport, very seriously.
-The "Canadiennes Camps" are just one way that these athletes connect with young players.
-They are also available to meet the girls at the autograph sessions following most of their games, they are accessible through social media, and many of them are involved in various community outreach events and school girls' hockey teams.
+Les Canadiennes supported the fight against breast cancer with a Breast Cancer Fundraising event.
+For the occasion, Les Canadiennes played with pink jerseys at their annual breast cancer fundraisers.
+Les Canadiennes were also committed to supporting amateur girls' hockey teams, and aimed to be examples to the young girls growing up playing the sport.
+The "Canadiennes Camps" were one of many ways that the athletes connected with young players.
+They were also available to meet the girls at the autograph sessions following most of their games, and were accessible through social media, and had involvement in various community outreach events and girls' school hockey teams.